Click the links below to learn more about our programs and services.

 Yes.
 The Mission is constantly in need of food donations.
 Click here to learn more about our current and ongoing food needs.

 The Mission always welcomes donations of non-perishable, perishable, and frozen food items, as well as prepared meals.
-These donations are typically accepted at our main lobby during business hours and donors may receive a tax receipt at that time.
-If you have any questions, please contact Guy Mutchler at 301-695-6633 x 211, or email him.
+These donations are typically accepted in our main lobby during business hours and donors may receive a tax receipt at that time.
+If you have any questions, please contact Valerie Moore at 301-695-6633 x 216, or email her.

-The Mission is serving about 75 – 100 meals for breakfast every day and 250 – 300 meals for lunch.
-Additionally, the Mission assists an average of 150 families and individuals in need through our food boxes and grocery aisle.
+The Mission is serving about 75–100 meals for breakfast every day and 100–200 meals for lunch.
+Additionally, the Mission assists 2,000 families and individuals through our Food Distribution Center.